 My most important work so far has been conducting (with DFID funding) the only comprehensive private school census ever carried out in a mega-city in the global south: Lagos, Nigeria.
 At the time (2010), the government thought they had about 4,000 private schools.
 With a team of 260 people drawn from civil society, private school associations, and the Ministry of Education, we combed every street and back alley of the city (and state) to find 12,098.
 This figure is often cited, and forms the basis of all estimates of the current number of private schools in the state.
 Some thought that the number had reached 18,000+ schools by 2016.
 The data my team gathered was instrumental in beginning to bring about a change of perspective on the private schooling sector on the part of the state government.
 Private school associations members told me in 2016 that this work meant a material positive change in their situations.
 The basic census report can be found on my Research Reports page.

 Lastly, I am always living vicariously through my husband's experiences and frustrations of running a school that was all charitable when we started it as naive young people in July 2004, but through economic necessity is now part-charitable (for our poor students) and part fee-paying (for better-off families who want to enrol their girls because it is a good, safe school).
 It is a daily struggle and I have learned so much from him, through his work and experiences.
-And I continue to learn and learn from every interview I am part of, at every low-fee private school or household that I visit during my research.
+And I continue to learn and learn from every interview I am part of, at every low-fee private school or household that I visit during my research and through normal community interactions in India.

 Low-fee private schooling for the poor